-Defining appropriate multicast congestion control algorithms which scale to large, heterogeneous audiences sizes is essential for enabling multicast "killer apps" such as reliable content distribution to large audiences [5] and video streaming [12].
-Multirate congestion control, as opposed to single-rate congestion control [17], is a de facto requirement for scaling to large audience sizes, to avoid the problem of establishing a single session rate which caters to the receiver with the lowest end-to-end rate.
+Defining appropriate multicast congestion control algorithms which scale to large, heterogeneous audiences sizes is essential for enabling multicast "killer apps" such as reliable content distribution to large audiences [3] and video streaming [10].
+Multi-rate congestion control, as opposed to single-rate congestion control [15], is a de facto requirement for scaling to large audience sizes, to avoid the problem of establishing a single session rate which caters to the client demanding the smallest rate.

-Standard approaches to multirate congestion control employ layered multicast [5], [12], [18] from a single source.
+Standard approaches to multi-rate congestion control employ layered multicast [10, 16, 3] from a single source.
 Layered multicast organizes multiple multicast groups into logical layers.
 A host tunes its reception rate by subscribing to and unsubscribing from layers, i.e., by joining and leaving multicast groups.
 Different receivers may subscribe at different end-to-end subscription rates.
 A cumulative layered scheme has the additional property that all receivers must subscribe to and unsubscribe from layers in consecutive order.
-Several congestion control schemes for layered multicast sessions exist but all have drawbacks.
+Several congestion control schemes for layered multicast sessions exist, but all have drawbacks.

-Our congestion control scheme, which is based in part on the receiver-driven layered congestion control (RLC) protocol developed by Vicisano et al. in [18], coexists with TCP, scales to large audience sizes, requires no changes to network routers or multicasting routing protocols, and faces no deployment hurdles (beyond those of deploying multicast in general).
-We call this scheme "fair layered increase/decrease with dynamic layering" (FLID-DL), a preliminary description of which was given in [3].
-FLID provides a generalization and simplification of RLC's TCP-like congestion control mechanisms for an arbitrary organization of multicast layers; dynamic layering (DL) is a strategy which effectively avoids a major response bottleneck caused by Internet group management protocol (IGMP) leave latency.
+Our congestion control scheme, which is based in part on the RLC protocol developed by Vicisano, Rizzo, and Crowcroft in [16], coexists with TCP, scales to large audience sizes, requires no changes to network routers or multicasting routing protocols, and faces no deployment hurdles (beyond those of deploying multicast in general).
+We call this scheme FLID-DL, which stands for "Fair Layered Increase/Decrease with Dynamic Layering".
+FLID provides a generalization and simplification of RLC's TCP-like congestion control mechanisms for an arbitrary organization of multicast layers; DL is a strategy which effectively avoids a major response bottleneck caused by IGMP leave latency.

-The asynchronous layered coding (ALC) approach within the reliable multicast transport (RMT) working group of the IETF provides a reliable layered multicast solution for content distribution [10].
-ALC currently lacks a multirate congestion control protocol backed by consensus that is suitable for standardization within the IETF.
-We argue that FLID combined with DL provides a viable congestion control protocol for ALC.
+The Asynchronous Layered Coding (ALC) approach within the Reliable Multicast Transport (RMT) working group of the IETF provides a reliable layered multicast solution for content distribution [8].
+ALC currently lacks a congestion control protocol backed by consensus that is suitable for standardization within the IETF.
+We argue that FLID combined with DL provides a significant step towards a congestion control protocol for ALC.